 - Making the most of the outdoors

 A conservatory is a good way to showcase your garden space but is also very versatile – you can use it as another living room or dining room.
+You can also choose from multiple conservatory types, such as Victorian, Edwardian or lean-to.
+Check out our conservatories in Harpenden and contact the team for some conservatory design ideas.

 - Making lifestyle changes